 I began teaching at St. Pius X in 1993 as a sixth-grade teacher after working in the business field.
 It only took teaching one Sunday School class for me to realize I was in the wrong profession!
 After 12 years teaching 6th grade here at SPX, I returned to school to pursue an Intervention Specialist License and began working with students requiring academic assistance.
 I have since earned a Master's Degree and a Reading Endorsement from Ohio Dominican University.
-I have been married for 30 years and have three daughters; a fourth-grade teacher here at St. Pius X, a daughter in the Nursing Program at Mt.
-Carmel College of Nursing, and the youngest, a sophomore at Bishop Hartley High School, all three graduates of St. Pius X. My family and I are members of St. Pius X Parish and are blessed to be part of such a dynamic faith community.
+I have been married for 31 years and have three daughters; a fourth-grade teacher here at St. Pius X, a daughter in the Nursing Program at Mt.
+Carmel College of Nursing, and the youngest, a junior at Bishop Hartley High School, all three graduates of St. Pius X. My family and I are members of St. Pius X Parish and are blessed to be part of such a dynamic faith community.

 A Letter to Parents from Mrs. Shoemaker

 As an educator and a parent myself, I know only too well what is involved in making sure homework gets done and assessments get studied for on a daily basis.
 I am also aware of the tears, fighting, and worry that can accompany these homework sessions.
 I’ve heard many stories from concerned parents about the hours and hours it takes their children to complete homework that other children seem to get done in half the time.
 I understand how frustrating, exhausting, and overwhelming this can be when it occurs on a regular basis.